 How do persons seeking responsible freedom mutually support one another in their individual efforts?

 Our name says it all – Center for Studies of the Person.
-Since our founding 50 years ago, our members have been united in the search for (greater) understanding, of ourselves and others, of what it means to be fully human, and to embrace that person-hood in all its aspects whether we find them attractive or not (the good, the bad and the ugly).
+Since our founding more than 50 years ago, our members have been united in the search for (greater) understanding, of ourselves and others, of what it means to be fully human, and to embrace that person-hood in all its aspects whether we find them attractive or not (the good, the bad and the ugly).
 We believe that our greatest understanding comes from paying attention to/studying ourselves as we interact with one another.
 Our gatherings are the laboratory in which we engage in this internal research.
-This distinguishes us from other groups that are more focused on understanding gained from more standard, non-experiental research.
+This distinguishes us from other groups that are more focused on understanding gained from more standard, (non-experiental) experiential research.

 We value the opportunity to connect and interact with others in a meaningful way.
 We respect each as she is, and endeavor to prize our differences in the values, attitudes and ways of being that personalize each of us as unique.